Meant for Each Other

 Meant for Each Other is a collaborative studio album by American country music artists Lee Greenwood and Barbara Mandrell.
 The album was released on August 6, 1984, by MCA Records and was produced by Tom Collins.
 It was the first and only collaboration effort between Greenwood and Mandrell.

 Background and content

-Meant for Each Other was recorded at the Woodland Sound Studio December 1983 in Nashville, Tennessee, United States.
+Meant for Each Other was recorded at the Woodland Sound Studios in Nashville, Tennessee in December 1983.
 The album consisted of 10 duets performed by Lee Greenwood and Barbara Mandrell.
 The album's fifth track, "We Were Meant for Each Other" was written by Greenwood and also served as the album's title track.
 The opening track, "To Me" was co-written by Mike Reid, who also was a National Football League player in the early 1970s.
 Most of the album's material contained a country pop arrangement for most of the tracks.
 Meant for Each Other was released on an original LP album upon its release in 1984, with five songs included on each side of the record.

 Meant for Each Other received three out of five stars by Allmusic, without a review provided.